School of Humanities

 David Hii (BA, English) had an essay accepted for publication in Hobart.

-Nick Rupert (spring 2019 PhD graduate) had pieces accepted for publication in Yemassee and Moon City Review.
+Nick Rupert (PhD, Creative Writing) had pieces accepted for publication in Yemassee and Moon City Review.

 News from our current MA and PhD students: